Events that threaten death or serious injury can cause intense, long-lasting distress.

 PTSD often is not diagnosed because it causes such varied and complex symptoms.
-Also, the presence of a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more can distract attention from the PTSD.
+Also, the presence of a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more can distract attention from the PTSD.
 When diagnosis and treatment are delayed, PTSD can become chronically debilitating.

 Psychotherapy is central to the treatment of posttraumatic stress disorder (PTSD).

 Education about PTSD can be an important early step in therapy.
 The symptoms of PTSD can feel overwhelmingly confusing, and it is often very useful for people and loved ones to understand how PTSD can include seemingly unrelated symptoms.

 Stress management techniques, such as breathing and relaxation, are important.
 Exercises that reduce and control anxiety (for example, yoga, meditation) can relieve symptoms and also prepare people for treatment that involves stress-inducing exposure to memories of the trauma.

 The strongest current evidence favors structured, focused psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more , usually a type of cognitive-behavioral therapy (CBT) Behavioral therapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more called exposure therapy that helps to extinguish the fear left over from the traumatic event.